Prompt Power-Ups Timing Guide (2 Hours)

 • Demo:

-1. Ask Copilot to open the quiz in a browser using Playwright
+1. Ask Copilot Chat to open the forwarded URL using Playwright

 2. AI takes a screenshot and describes what it sees